-Nestled in the pine-clad hills of the Peloponnese peninsula, Euphoria Retreat delivers world-class spa therapies amid a mythical landscape.
-This holistic spa hotel is within walking distance of the fortified town of Mystras, the ruined second city of the Byzantine Empire.
+Nestled in the pine-clad hills of the Peloponnese peninsula, wellness-oriented Euphoria Retreat delivers world-class spa therapies amid a mythical landscape.
+This holistic wellness retreat is within walking distance of the fortified town of Mystras, the ruined second city of the Byzantine Empire.
 Providing a link with old-world Greece, these cultural roots have been woven into the hotel’s fabric, with domed ceilings, ancient patterns and rich, earthy colours adding a classical finish to the otherwise modern design scheme.
 This marriage of old and new is in communion with the spa itself, spread over four floors and staffed by a team of experts from dozens of fields.
 Drawing on Hellenic, Chinese and modern medicine, they provide a top-to-tail treatment program designed to reunite you with your very best self.

 Get this when you book through us: